History of Belgrade

-The history of Belgrade dates back to at least 7000 BC.
+The history of Belgrade dates back to at least 5700 BC.
 One of the largest prehistoric cultures of Europe, the Vinča culture, evolved from the Belgrade area in the 6th millennium BC.
 In antiquity, Thraco-Dacians inhabited the region, and after 279 BC Celts conquered the city, naming it Singidūn.
 It was conquered by the Romans during the reign of Augustus, and awarded city rights in the mid 2nd century.
 It was settled by the Slavs in the 520s, and changed hands several times before it became the capital of King Stefan Dragutin (1282–1316).
 In 1521 Belgrade was conquered by the Ottoman Empire and became the seat of a sanjak.
 It frequently passed from Ottoman to Habsburg rule, which saw the destruction of most of the city during the Austro-Ottoman wars.
 Belgrade was again named the capital of Serbia in 1841.
 The north of Belgrade remained an Habsburg outpost until 1918, when it was merged into the capital city.
 As a strategic location, the city was battled over in 115 wars and razed to the ground 44 times.
 Belgrade was the capital of Yugoslavia (in various forms of governments) from its creation in 1918, to its final dissolution in 2006.

 Etymology

 A theory suggests that the ancient name Singidunum (Celtic: *Singidūn, Σιγγιδών) actually bears its modern meaning — "White Fort (town)".

 The first mention of Belgrade, in its current form, is from a letter written on 16 April 878, by Pope John VIII to Boris I Mihail, when the city was held by the Bulgarian Kingdom.

 The contemporary name of Belgrade derives from the Slavic words "bel" (i.e. "white") and "grad" (i.e. "town"-"city" or "castle"-"fort").
 Historically, Slavs name a place of living "grad" or "gorod" only if it has some protective walls – "ograda" in Slavic.
 And Slavs don't divide between "town" and "city".
 So the meaning of Belgrade is White City or White Castle.

-Serbs write the word Beograd without "l" because they don't pronounce "l" in the word "bel".
-They write "beo" exactly like they pronounce it.
+Serbs write the word Beograd without "l" exactly like they pronounce it.

 White City is not so uncommon as a name between Slavic people, for example: Belgorod in Russia, Bilhorod on Dniester in Ukraine, or Biograd na Moru in Croatia.